cliffs-of-moher-photo

 A puffin bird (image courtesy of Cliffs of Moher Visitor Centre)

 I left the Visitor Centre and embarked on the challenging stroll to the edge of the cliffs.
 The wind howled like a pack of wolves, tossing fine grains of sand and water droplets at me.
 They stung my face and I covered my eyes, sneaking a peek every once in a while to check where I was heading.
 Miraculously, the wind died down as soon as I reached the edge.
 I gasped!
-The views of the majestic cliffs, the lone O’Brien’s Tower standing proudly atop the cliffs and the pounding ocean below were simply breathtaking!
+The views of the majestic cliffs, the lone O’Brien’s Tower standing atop the cliffs and the pounding ocean below were simply breathtaking!

 cliffs-of-moher-o-briens-tower-photo

-O’Brien’s Tower atop the Cliffs of Moher.
+O’Brien’s Tower atop the Cliffs of Moher

 I continued up the hill and the wind returned in full force.
 It wasn’t raining but it sure felt like it as the wind blew droplets of water from far below up the surface of the cliffs and onto the trail.
 Every once in a while, I lowered my hand from my face to catch a glimpse of the amazing views.
 I approached a warden and asked about the puffins.
 He confirmed their presence and whipped out a pair of binoculars.
 He scanned the cliffs but didn’t find any.
 I had a go myself and alas, I didn’t spot any puffins either but I did spot some of the numerous razorbills.